 This is a big one!
-Dogs who are left outside for long periods while their owners are away can become frustrated and bored easily.
+Dogs that are left outside for long periods while their owners are away can easily become frustrated and bored.

 Dogs who are afraid of storms, fireworks and loud noises might attempt to run away to find safety.

 Whether it’s a well-meaning neighbor, gardeners, or pool service people – there are times the gates are just accidentally left open.
-Keep in mind that there are plenty of pranksters around who think that opening an unlocked gate is just funny.
-It’s not.
-Keep a padlock on your gate at all times.
-This will protect your pet from getting lost.
+Keep in mind that there are plenty of pranksters who think that opening an unlocked gate is just funny.
+It’s not…

 The dog gets to run around the neighborhood experiencing lots of new smells, sights and sounds and he is far from bored.
 He probably has a good chance of engaging in a lovely game of “chase” with his owner trying to catch him!